 We put one realization with another: the need for a skilled workforce available on a flexible basis and the need to run an efficient business operation.
 That led to the inevitable question: How can we meet these two needs without sacrificing quality?

 The answer: Mothers.

 Mothers bring tremendous flexibility to the modern economy.
 They have experience, skill, and dedication.
 Especially as businesses not only go digital but also global, employers don’t necessarily need a person sitting at a desk for 40 hours a week.
 They need people all the time, and a parent who adopts her schedule to nap times and school hours can devote bursts of excellence rather than sustained, mechanical attention.

 But how could we find them?
 Who were they?
 Was it necessary that they sacrifice their families or their careers?
 Could they find balance?
 How could we bring employers and candidates together in a practical manner that rewarded both?

 The task lies in bringing this underutilized and underappreciated workforce to the employers who need them.
-As business wakes up to the value that this vast labor force offers, MotherWorks identifies legitimate employment opportunities to mothers—and underutilized and underappreciated resource—that make the best advantage of their skills and availability.
+As business wakes up to the value that this vast labor force offers, MotherWorks identifies legitimate employment opportunities for mothers.
+Now this underutilized and underappreciated resource can readily take advantage of their skills and availability.